-Abstract argumentation, as proposed by Dung [Dun95], provides a simple and appealing representation in the form of a directed graph.
+Abstract argumentation, as proposed by Dung [1], provides a simple and appealing representation in the form of a directed graph.
 Each node denotes an argument and each arc denotes one argument attacking another.
 Abstract argumentation also provides a set of options for determining which arguments can be accepted together (i. e. an extension), and which arguments can be rejected.
-Recently there has been interest in augmenting abstract argumentation with a probabilistic assignment to each argument [DT10, LON11, Hun12, Thi12].
+Recently there has been interest in augmenting abstract argumentation with a probabilistic assignment to each argument [2-5].
 Once we introduce a probability assignment to each argument, we have extra information about the argumentation, and this means we can refine the evaluation of an argument graph.
 In most of these proposals (i. e.
-[DT10,

-LON11, Hun12]), the emphasis is on what should the structure of the graph be.
+[2-4]), the emphasis is on what should the structure of the graph be.
 So the probability of the argument denotes the degree to which the argument should be in the graph.

 In this paper, we take a different approach.
 We regard the assignment as denoting the belief that an agent has that an argument is justifiable, i. e., that both the premises of the argument and the derivation of the claim of the argument from its premises are valid.
-So for a probability function P, and an argument A, P(A) > 0.5 denotes that the argument is believed (to the degree given by P(A)), P(A) < 0.5 denotes that the argument is neither believed or disbelieved.
-This approach leads to the notion of an epistemic extension: This is the subset of the arguments in the graph that are believed to some degree (i. e. the arguments such that P(A) > 0.5).
+So for a probability function P, and an argument \mathcal{A} , $P(\mathcal{A}) > 0.5$ denotes that the argument is believed (to the degree given by $P(\mathcal{A})$), $P(\mathcal{A}) < 0.5$ denotes that the argument is neither believed nor disbelieved.
+This approach leads to the notion of an epistemic extension: This is the subset of the arguments in the graph that are believed to some degree (i. e. the arguments such that $P(\mathcal{A}) > 0.5$).
 Since this is a very general idea, our aim in this paper is to consider various properties (i. e. constraints) that hold for classes of probability functions, and for the resulting epistemic extensions.
 We structure our presentation on two views as follows: